liuxin0824/BCV-LR-discrete/README.md

 LAPO has indeed inspired many works on multi-task pre-training.
 However, according to the final published version of LAPO and its open-source code, it uses a 'full' distribution for each task in Procgen to ensure intra-task diversity (e.g., the 'maze' task includes mazes of different sizes, colors, and layouts) while does not perform cross-task 'multi-task learning' (i.e., it achieves pre-training on 'maze' videos and then performs online learning in the 'maze' task).
 The Procgen experiments of BCV-LR have strictly followed LAPO's setup in terms of environment configuration and we use the same video dataset as that of LAPO, thus ensuring a fair comparison.
 Please feel free to let us know if you have any further questions!

 ___
-Due to space constraints, we can't list your concrete questions here.
+Due to space constraints, we can't list your concrete questions.
 Please refer to your review section.
 We apologize for the inconvenience!
 >**answer to Q1: We supplement the reference and discussion of JPET.**

 Thank you for your careful reading!
 BCV-LR does utilize information from environmental actions and our original intention was to emphasize that it does not rely on 'expert' action labels.
 We have replaced "without the need to access any other supervision" with "without the need to access any other expert supervision" to eliminate any ambiguity.
 Additionally, JPET[1] utilizes a mixed dataset containing video data for reward-free policy learning, which is very relevant to our work and we missed it.
 We now add the citation and discussion of JPET in the related work (Please note that we are temporarily unable to update the paper now).